CarnivalBug/carnivalbug.github.io/_portfolio/portfolio-1.md

 <sub><strong>Wang, C., Lyu, F., Wu, S., Wang, Y., Xu, L., Zhang, F., Wang, S., Wang, Y., Du, Z. (2022).
 A deep trajectory clustering method based on sequence‑to‑sequence autoencoder model.
 Transaction in GIS, 26, 1801– 1820.
 DOI: 10.1111/tgis.12905</strong></sub>

+Most existing trajectory clustering methods use point matching similarity measurement strategies to compare trajectory objects; however, such methods have poor similarity measurement accuracy, which reduces clustering quality.
+To address this research gap, this article considers a combination of trajectory-feature learning and clustering.
+A deep trajectory clustering (DTC) method toward clustering-friendly spaces is proposed to simultaneously learn trajectory representations (i.e., low-dimensional vectors are used to represent trajectories) and cluster centroids, and further acquire the cluster assignments end to end.
+We first use a sequence-to-sequence autoencoder network for pretraining to obtain preliminary trajectory vectors, and then jointly optimize the learned representations and cluster centroids under the same framework.
+The effectiveness of DTC is demonstrated in synthetic datasets, and the learned representations in the real world can be used to identify hot routes in cities.

 <br/><img src='/images/rs1-5.png' width='800'>